 Oftentimes, when people call our office to schedule a consultation, they ask our intake staff what their fee will be.
 We tell our staff to never say something like “During your consultation, your attorney will give a fee quote.
 And if you feel that you won’t get enough value for that fee, you are free to decline representation with no hurt feelings.”
 But that really doesn’t tell you a lot, does it?
 So in this article, I’ll mention some of the guidelines to give you an idea of what tax lawyer fees are.

 Flat Tax Lawyer Fees

 First, not every tax lawyer firm will quote you a flat fee.
 Many of my peers in tax law prefer to charge an hourly rate.
-Hourly rates for tax lawyers range from a low of $180.00 to some who charge as much as $950.00 an hour.
+Hourly rates for tax lawyers range from a low of $180.00 to some who charge as much as $950.00 an hour (UPDATE 9.21.2013: We’ve now seen $1050 per hour).
 Regardless of how much a tax attorney fee is, most reputable attorneys will refuse to undertake the work if the total fee will outstrip any value.